maxglassie/maxglassie.github.io/_posts/2017-09-09-key-blockchain-concepts.markdown

 For example, the goal to create a new form of ["digital gold"](https://en.wikipedia.org/wiki/Nick_Szabo) which did not require, like fiat currency does, the backing of a centralized authority like the Federal Reserve Bank was a driving force behind the development of cryptocurrencies.

-There are broad uses for blockchain beyond these and there are many people who think blockchain technologies can have a great positive [social impact](https://www.blockchainforsocialimpact.com/).
+And there are many people who think blockchain technologies can have a great positive [social impact](https://www.blockchainforsocialimpact.com/).

+But there are broad uses for blockchain beyond or contrary to this philosophy.
+Ultimately, blockchain is a protocol for transferring value - it does not have an inherently moral dimension.
+It does have qualities which may point towards those things, but like the internet, which is used both to help promote human rights and to limit them, blockchain is a morally indifferent instrument.

 ##### Additional Resources